fredrik-markussen/Gham-Metabolomics/README.md

 pathological states, thereby offering a robust approach for hypothesis generation and mechanistic insights to the changes in the hibernating metabolome.

+## Experimental overview

+The samples analysed in this study are plasma samples derived Golden hamsters in different stages of torpor-arousal cycling: IBE1; one hour after rewarming from torpor, IBE2; 12 hours after rewarming from torpor, ENT; entry into torpor (core body temperature 25C), A1; Early arousal 0.5C from torpid temperature baseline, A2; early arousal 3C from torpid temperature baseline.
+This arrangement of groups yields samples from the 4 corners of the torpor arousal cycle.

+The A1 samples are the particularity interesting, as they represent the early stages of arousal, where the hypothetical metabolic shift from torpor is the most pronounced.
+This group can also be regarded as the end of torpor, since only 5-10 minutes have passed since the animal started rewarming from the torpid baseline temperature.
+A2 contrasts A1 by being further into the arousal process, yet before muscle shivering starts, thus providing insights in to the metabolic effects of rewarming itself.

+The overall aim of the study is to identify metabolites that are differentially abundant between the different stages of the torpor-arousal cycle.
+This information can be used to identify metabolic pathways that are altered during TA-cycling, and to gain insights about the physiological changes that occur during this process.
+This insight can be used to generate testable hypotheses of why the phenomenon of torpor arousal cycling occurs in hibernation.

 ## Workflow Overview